ANPA Board of Directors

 Anthony is an Aleut Corporation and Doyon Limited shareholder and was born and raised in St. George Island.

-Anthony was elected to his first term on the TAC Board in 2020.
-Currently, he serves on the Shareholder Affairs, Fisheries, and Lands, Resource & Real Estate Committees and TAC’s Representative to the Museum of the Aleutians Board of Directors.
+Anthony is an Outreach Consultant for the Russian Orthodox Diocese of Sitka and Alaska.
+Anthony was elected to his first term on the The Aleut Corporation Board (TAC) in 2020.
+Currently, he serves on the Shareholder Outreach and Development Committee and is TAC’s Representative to the Museum of the Aleutians Board of Directors.
 Additional board experience includes Board of Director for St. George Tanaq Corporation.

 Anthony is currently studying at the University of Alaska Anchorage’s School of Political Science.
 He also attended Embry Riddle Aeronautical University in Prescott, AZ where he earned his pilot’s license.
 Anthony was a recipient of the Roger Lang Leadership award from the Alaska Federation of Natives.
-His experience includes working in business development for a renewable energy firm, 60Hertz Energy.
-Anthony is currently an Account Coordinator for Northwest Strategies and is assigned to small business, non-profits and several Alaska Native organizations.
+His experience includes working in marketing and communications for Northwest Strategies as well as business development for 60Hertz Microgrids.

 Anthony is an Aleut Corporation and Doyon Limited shareholder and was born and raised in St. George Island.

-Anthony was elected to his first term on the TAC Board in 2020.
-Currently, he serves on the Shareholder Affairs, Fisheries, and Lands, Resource & Real Estate Committees and TAC’s Representative to the Museum of the Aleutians Board of Directors.
+Anthony is an Outreach Consultant for the Russian Orthodox Diocese of Sitka and Alaska.
+Anthony was elected to his first term on the The Aleut Corporation Board (TAC) in 2020.
+Currently, he serves on the Shareholder Outreach and Development Committee and is TAC’s Representative to the Museum of the Aleutians Board of Directors.
 Additional board experience includes Board of Director for St. George Tanaq Corporation.

 Anthony is currently studying at the University of Alaska Anchorage’s School of Political Science.
 He also attended Embry Riddle Aeronautical University in Prescott, AZ where he earned his pilot’s license.
 Anthony was a recipient of the Roger Lang Leadership award from the Alaska Federation of Natives.
-His experience includes working in business development for a renewable energy firm, 60Hertz Energy.
-Anthony is currently an Account Coordinator for Northwest Strategies and is assigned to small business, non-profits and several Alaska Native organizations.
+His experience includes working in marketing and communications for Northwest Strategies as well as business development for 60Hertz Microgrids.